ParallelMaths/parallel/pages/10-29-a-trapped-knight.md

 ^^^

 ^^^ hint id=7_2 marks=1
 Each box relates to a number, but which number?
 Is there a pattern?
 What is the most obvious pattern?
-Where would you start this patter?
+Where would you start this pattern?
 There are two places to start.
 ^^^

 ^^^ hint id=7_3 marks=1